OYanEnrique/economIA/README.md

 ## The Solution: An AI That Does the Reading For You!

-The **economIA** agent brilliantly solves this problem.
+The **AIconomy** agent brilliantly solves this problem.
 By using a technique called Retrieval-Augmented Generation (RAG), it transforms that chaotic pile of `.txt` files into a searchable, intelligent knowledge base.

 **How it helps you study:**
 * **Precision Answers**: Ask a specific question like "What was the deal with Mercantilism?" and get an answer based *only* on what the professor taught (and what I managed to write down).
 No more weird, unrelated facts from the internet!